Chander-Shekhar/Semantic-Analyzer/README.md

 - **AST.java**

 This files contains nodes definitions for AST.
 No changes have been made to this file at all.

 - **BuildTable.java**

-	This file mainly maintains a HashMap from String to AST.class_.
+This file mainly maintains a HashMap <String ,AST.class_>.
 The key is name of the class and the value contains all the information of the class as given in the AST.
 In addition to that, its features list also contains the attributes and methods of the class that it inherites from.
 At the time of insertion of a class into this HashMap, it checks for multiple definitions of attributes and methods and 	return proper errors.